 As I now know after more than thirty years of running a company, it’s relatively easy through on-the-job training to teach gross margins and inventory management to any young person who has already learned to read intelligently and write intelligently, and who has developed habits of genuine curiosity about (and emotional engagement with) the world, and all the living creatures in it.
 Conversely, it’s almost impossible through on-the-job training to teach someone who has devoted their undergraduate years to learning gross margins and inventory management how to develop broader habits of thought and feeling—without which no one can truly excel in any occupation.

 Aaron Mills (Anishinaabe), BA Honours English and Philosophy (2005), JD University of Toronto (2010), LLM Yale University (2012), PhD University of Victoria (2019).
-In August 2019, Professor Mills will take up the Canada Research Chair in Indigenous Constitutionalism and Philosophy at McGill University.
+Canada Research Chair in Indigenous Constitutionalism and Philosophy at McGill University.

 Thank you to the Department of English for never having gone easy on me!
 At the time I often worried, but my professors’ exacting standards are still translating into success thirteen years later.
 In particular, the critical-thinking rigour and the clarity of expression that were expected of me have enabled me to apply myself to diverse problems and tasks with remarkable focus and success.